TimboKZ/Rammy/README.md

 * `rammy fix <file>` command: If you move a generated `.tex` file around, relative paths might break.
 Rammy can fix most (if not all) of these paths thanks to metadata in comments.
 This command will do exactly that.
 * Add redundancy checks to `rammy extend`: if a snippet is already a part of the file, Rammy will not import it again.
 * Support more engines for `rammy compile`, make `rammy clean` more intelligent.

+If you want to chat about this project you can join Rammy's [Discord server](https://discord.gg/B7QVaDb).

 I wrote Rammy during my time at [Caltech](http://www.caltech.edu/), so I can't help but include this: